awsdocs/amazon-vpc-user-guide/doc_source/vpc-dns.md

 Domain Name System \(DNS\) is a standard by which names used on the internet are resolved to their corresponding IP addresses\.
 A DNS hostname is a name that uniquely and absolutely names a computer; it's composed of a host name and a domain name\.
 DNS servers resolve DNS hostnames to their corresponding IP addresses\.

-Public IPv4 addresses enable communication over the internet, while private IPv4 addresses enable communication within the network of the instance \(either EC2\-Classic or a VPC\)\.
+Public IPv4 addresses enable communication over the internet, while private IPv4 addresses enable communication within the network of the instance\.
 For more information, see [IP Addressing in your VPC](vpc-ip-addressing.md)\.

-We provide a DNS server \([the Amazon Route 53 Resolver](VPC_DHCP_Options.md#AmazonDNS)\) for your VPC\.
-To use your own DNS server, create a new set of DHCP options for your VPC\.
+Amazon provides a DNS server \([the Amazon Route 53 Resolver](VPC_DHCP_Options.md#AmazonDNS)\) for your VPC\.
+To use your own DNS server instead, create a new set of DHCP options for your VPC\.
 For more information, see [DHCP options sets for your VPC](VPC_DHCP_Options.md)\.

 **Topics**
 + [DNS hostnames](#vpc-dns-hostnames)